Origins in development

 Understanding other people’s minds and actions depends on physical reasoning.
 What domain-specific and domain-general neural computations support our ability to reason about people’s actions, performed with a physical body in a physical world?

-Erel et al. (in press, Advances in Methods and Practices in Psychological Science)
+Erel et al. (2023, Advances in Methods and Practices in Psychological Science)